BitGo/bip174/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

-A [BIP174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki) compatible partial Transaction encoding library.
+BitGo's fork of a [BIP174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki) compatible partial Transaction encoding library.

+*When rebasing this fork on upstream, tag the upstream commit with a base version that semver should continue from.
+Eg. upstream `v2.1.0` might get tagged with `v3.1.0-rc.0`, so that semver picks up from `v3.1.0-rc.1`.*

 ## Bitcoin users, use bitcoinjs-lib's Psbt class.